bubbleboy14/cantools/README.md

 ## CT.pay
 ### Import line: 'CT.require("CT.pay");'
+This module contains a class, CT.pay.Form, and an initialization function, CT.pay.init().
+The module can function in two ways.

+### braintree
-This module contains a class, CT.pay.Form, that, in conjunction with a tightly-coupled backend component (_pay.py), provide integration with the Braintree payment platform, which supports:
+In conjunction with a tightly-coupled backend component (_pay.py), this module provides integration with the Braintree payment platform, which supports:

 	- PayPal
 	- Credit Cards